 "There were definitely challenges at first.
 I had to learn how to use the camera and how to film, but it was also a great way to get a jump on some of my required classes in the School of Journalism and Mass Communications.

 "Gossip" started the first season with a team of six but soon grew to the point where it needed two hosts.
 When Bobbie left the show to pursue other communications positions, the team nearly doubled.
 It was a sign that her idea was solid and her vision well executed.
 Looking back, she realized she surrounded herself with new friends, solid creatives and future collaborators.

 Bobbie used her experience at Student Media as a springboard to create other opportunities.
 In addition to "Gossip," she served as assistant public relations director and social media coordinator for SGTV.
 Bobbie also wrote for Her Campus and College Fashionista, an online platform for college students interested in the fashion industry.

 Bobbie's work at Comedy Central spanned much of what is expected at a major media company.
 She created memes for the network's roster of programming, constructed social media posts around cultural moments, conducted routine competitive analysis and researched influencers for potential collaborations.
 One of Bobbie's bigger projects involved analyzing how networks like Vice and Funny or Die promoted their digital content and proposing a strategy for Comedy Central.

 "I was really proud of the connections and the relationships that I made.
 I learned a lot from so many people.
 I am proud of the hard work I did for my internship.
 I am also thankful for my boss.
-She was a great mentor, patient and let me take ownership of projects."
+She was a great mentor and let me take ownership of projects."

 Prepared for the path ahead